Play, Learn, Grow. Together.

 Communitas is for you if you can check any of these boxes...

 One of our explicit goals is to make self-directed learning opportunities accessible to groups of people who have historically been underrepresented in homeschooling spaces.
 This includes BIPOC, LGBTQIA+, disabled people, immigrant, refugee, low-income, rural families, and other groups facing systemic inequity.
-Our focus on liberatory and anti-oppressive approaches to youth programs seeks to create a space in which we can all thrive alongside one another as we co-create this community.
-Our tuition structure and scholarships are also designed to be financially accessible – please let us know if you have any questions at all or any concerns regarding affordability.
+We do our best to use our limited scholarship funds to make our program financially accessible – please let us know if you have any questions at all or any concerns regarding affordability.

 If this sort of learning community is of interest to you and your family, please reach out to us or join our mailing list (see the bottom of the page).
 If you want to schedule a time to talk over Zoom, you can quickly do so using the button below.
 We’ll post announcements in local homeschooling and self-directed learning FaceBook groups once registration is open.